Mephi78/obsidian-help-de/de/Erste Schritte/Synchronisiere deine Notizen zwischen Geräten.md

 ---
 aliases:
-  - Sync your notes across devices
-  - getting-started/sync-your-notes-across-devices
+  - Gewusst wie/Geräteübergreifende Synchronisation
 cssclasses:
   - soft-embed
-description: How to sync your Obsidian notes across devices and platforms.
+description: Wie man Obsidian Notizen zwischen Geräten und Plattformen synchronisiert.
 mobile: true
-permalink: sync-notes
+permalink: notizen-synchronisieren
 publish: true
 ---
-#TODO
+#WIP/Mephi
 Obsidian stores notes locally on your device so you always have access to them, even offline.
 To access your notes on multiple devices you need to set up a sync method.

 This guide covers common sync methods, including tips to avoid data loss and ensure a smooth experience.

 We also recommend reading our [[Back up your Obsidian files|backup guide]] to protect your data.

-## Syncing methods
+## Synchronisierungsmethoden

 With Obsidian your data is simply stored as files in a folder called a [[Local and remote vaults|vault]].
 This means there are many ways to sync your data.